 \section{Penalized projected kernel calibration}

-The uniform convergence of PK loss function leads to failure of all kinds of global optimization methods.
-To overcome the problem that the projected kernel calibration faced with, inspired by \cite{gu2018scaled}, we scale the $L_2$ norm of the discrepancy function and introduce a penalized projected kernel calibration method in this section.
+The uniform convergence of the PK loss function leads to the failure of any kind of global optimization.
+To overcome the problem, and inspired by \cite{gu2018scaled}, we rescale the $L_2$ norm of the discrepancy function, and introduce a penalized projected kernel calibration method.